How to Support Transgender & Gender-questioning Youth

 - Note that gender variations are not disorders.

-- Recognize that and that gender may be fluid (not always binary).
+- Recognize that gender may be non-binary.
 Non-binary gender is a term that reflects gender identities that don’t fit within the binary of male and female.
 Individuals may feel they are both genders, neither or some mixture thereof.

 - Follow international guidelines and recommendations (WPATH and Endocrine Society).